The Complete Intermittent Fasting Guide for Beginners

 However, when you eat a lot of carbs and sugar, ignore your body’s “I’m full!” signals and eat frequently without burning off all that energy, your body struggles to keep up.
-Your pancreas has to work overtime, and any extra glucose gets stored as fat.
+Your pancreas has to work overtime, and any extra glucose gets stored as body fat.

 Over time, those factors can increase your risk of weight gain, insulin resistance and diseases like diabetes and cancer.
 Yikes.

-The bottom line: Intermittent fasting gives your body time to reset.
-When you take a break between meals, your glucose levels remain stable, your insulin levels drop and your body has a chance to clean up shop — all of which can support major benefits like weight management and longevity.
+Intermittent fasting gives your body time to reset.
+When you take a break between meals, your glucose levels remain stable, your insulin levels drop and your body has a chance to clean up shop—all of which can support major benefits like weight management and longevity.

 How to start intermittent fasting

 Ready to get started?
 Great!
 One of the best parts of intermittent fasting is that it’s really easy to adapt to your daily schedule.

-You can do it every day, or you can do it just a few times a week.
-You can even customize the amount of time you spend between meals — which is good news if you have a variable schedule.
-What matters is that it works for YOU.
+You can follow the same eating pattern every day, or you can fast just a few times a week.
+You can even customize the amount of time you spend between meals—which is good news if you only occasionally want to follow a fasting schedule.

 Types of intermittent fasting

 - 5:2: You eat normally five days a week.
 On the other two days, you fast by eating between 500 and 600 calories.

-- 16:8: You eat all of your daily calories within a shortened period (typically 6-8 hours) and fast the rest of the time.
+- 16:8: You eat all of your daily calories within a shortened period (typically a 6-8 hours) and fast the rest of the time.